maximecb/uvm/doc/syscalls.md

 void window_draw_frame(u32 window_id, const u8* pixel_data)
 ```

 Copy a frame of pixels to be displayed into the window.
 The frame must have the same width and height as the window.
-The pixel format must be in BGRA byte order, with the B byte at the lowest address.
+The pixel format is 32-bits per pixel in BGRA byte order, with the B byte at the lowest address.

 ## window_on_mousemove